Vikit-ai/sdk/docs/autoapi/video/index.rst

           metadata (VideoMetadata): The metadata to use for generating the file name video_type (str): The type of the video

-      Returns:
+      :returns: The file name of the video
-          str: The file name of the video
+      :rtype: str

    .. py:method:: get_first_frame_as_image()